Okay, this is it… finally, my definitive answer on measuring SaaS churn!

 Let’s Improve Your SaaS Churn Rate

-For immediate consultation and advice on improving your churn rate, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on improving your churn rate, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.